-The review was carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which made a set of recommendations.
+The review was carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which made a set of recommendations on 27 October 2022.
 The PRAC recommendations were sent to the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which adopted the Agency's opinion.
-The final stage of the review procedure is the adoption by the EC of a legally binding decision applicable in all EU Member States.
+Following further review of its recommendation of October 2022, the PRAC issued an update on 12 January 2023 to further align dosing recommendations for the medicines concerned by the procedure.
+The PRAC's revised recommendations were sent to the CHMP, which has adopted the Agency's opinion.
+The CHMP's opinion will now be forwarded to the European Commission, which will issue a final legally binding decision applicable in all EU Member States.